-A key purpose of the proposed pilots is to find new ways to operate rural mobility in a long term financially sustainable way.
-As set out in this section, there are a range of funding sources open to rural mobility, however, the pilots present an opportunity to test them in the real world and find out which could provide long term stability for operating transport in rural areas.
+A key purpose of the proposed pilots is to find new ways to operate rural mobility in a long-term financially sustainable way.
+There are a range of funding sources open to rural mobility, however, the pilots present an opportunity to test them in the real world in order to find out which could provide long-term stability for operating transport in rural areas.

-Both Peninsula Transport and Western Gateway are looking to transition budgets from strategy development to project delivery with applications for central government funding likely to include specific elements to support rural mobility and the proposed pilots.
-However, wider funding will be needed to meet the vision this strategy sets out, with the wider public sector, being led by the LEPs, the city region and local authorities working with the STBs to secure more.
+Both Peninsula Transport and Western Gateway are looking to transition budgets from strategy development to project delivery, with applications for central government funding likely to include specific elements to support rural mobility and the proposed pilots.
+However, wider funding will be needed to meet the vision this strategy sets out, with the wider public sector, led by the

+LEPs, the city region and local authorities, working with the STBs to secure more funds.